Thanksgiving Marketing Ideas: The All-in-One Marketing Guide for 2022

-No better way to connect with your users than to ask them direct, personal questions about people or things to express their gratitude towards.
+No better way to connect with your users than to ask them directly, personal questions about people or things to express their gratitude towards.
 This is also an excellent opportunity to get to know them and get to know how they think – this is a sneak peek into your users’ minds!
 It has the same effect as having a quick chat with them would!

 Create an event page on Facebook and run a poll across the attendees of your yearly Thanksgiving party, or design a free poll on a free poll service, such as Survey Monkey.

 Why is it going to be successful?
 People are starting to enjoy participating in polls so much that they even add them to their Instagram stories!
 Why not borrow some of this best practice takeaway for your own business?

 Do some extra (layaway) shopping

-Layaway is an agreement plan between a retailer and a consumer, whereby the former puts certain items on hold and the latter makes payments over time.
+Layaway is an agreed plan between a retailer and a consumer, whereby the former puts certain items on hold and the latter makes payments over time.
 Until the consumer finished paying for them, the items stay in the store.